Essential oils for bed bugs? Make a list of natural treatments for bed bugs.

 6. Cedar oil for Bed Bugs

 Cedar oil spray has been in use as an insect repellent for many decades.
-Many insects including bed bugs dislike the scent from cedar oil.
+Many insects, including bed bugs, dislike the scent of cedar oil.

 Put the solution in a spray bottle and spray directly on the infested places.
 This will repel bed bugs from their hideouts and deter them for a few days.